 If an abuser has access to your email account, he or she may be able to read your incoming and outgoing mail.
 Even if you believe your account is secure, make sure you choose a password he or she will not be able to guess.

 If an abuser sends you threatening or harassing email messages, you can print and save them as evidence of this abuse.
-These messages may also constitute a federal offense.
-For more information on this issue, contact your local United States Attorney's Office.
+For more information on this issue, contact law enforcement.

 For help, please call the Family Center at 715-421-1511 or call the National Domestic Violence Hotline: 1-800-799-SAFE (7233), TTY 1-800-787-3224.